MiFID II - The knowledge zone

 Product providers will need to enhance governance arrangements to ensure that the products and services they sell are compatible with the needs, aims and characteristics of their target market both at launch and on an ongoing basis.
 Distributors, a very wide term which applies to anyone in the chain between product manufacturer and ultimate investor will have to obtain and provide enough information to ensure that the products and services they provide are not mis-sold.
 They will also have to identify any group of investors for whom these are not suitable.
 This will impact products and services that are accessed on platforms, where additional information may need to be obtained and provided.

 Terms & Conditions

-We will be reviewing and updating our Terms & Conditions and updating them in line with the regulatory changes.
+We will be reviewing our Terms & Conditions and updating them in line with the regulatory changes.
 Your Relationship Manager will be in touch when we are ready to update clients.